 Garage floor paint: good news and bad news.
 Which one do you want first?

-A long-lasting choice is, of course, epoxy paint, but you have other options for garage floors like Armor All mats, and the 2-part epoxy (just below) is one, but these days you do not have to use a 2-part product, but they are best.
+A long-lasting choice is, of course, epoxy paint, but you have other options for garage floors like Armor All mats, and the 2-part epoxy (just below) is one.
+These days you do not have to use a 2-part product, but they are best.
 The so-called “100% solids” epoxy paint (no evaporation) has a very short working time.
 We don’t use or recommend it: we like using 2 coats of 50% solids which is the very same result, but the paint has a long working life (“post-life”, like Willie Nelson) before it cures.
 Two-part epoxy “paints” are not true paints.
 They are coatings.